 The stops proposed would also provide extra capacity on the busiest part of the existing route 183 between Hendon and Harrow, and support the existing route 125 as new developments at Brent Cross and Colindale continue to be built.

 We think we are proposing the right stops - where there is the most demand, where key destinations are located, like stations, and where there are opportunities to ensure the bus can travel faster.
 However, we want your feedback on whether these are the right places for the new limited stop express bus route to serve.

 We have designed our proposals to provide quicker journey times by stopping less frequently.

-What will happen to the existing 34 and 221-bus routes?
+What will happen to the existing 183 and 125-bus routes?

-The 34 and 221-bus routes are well used and there are no plans to remove these routes from service.
-At bus stops where both the 34 and the X34 would stop there would be a bus every five to six minutes, rather than every eight minutes as there is now.
-With the addition of a new limited stop route however we are proposing to change the frequency of the 34-bus route to better match capacity to demand to:
+Routes 183 and 125 are well used and would continue to run alongside the X183.
+At bus stops where both the 183 and the X183 would stop there would be a bus every six minutes, rather than every eight minutes as there is now.
+To ensure we continue to match local bus service demand with bus capacity, the introduction of the X183 would require us to plan to reduce the frequency on route 183.

-The frequency of the 221 would not change.
+The frequency of bus route 125 would not change.

-Our aim is that the X34 could be operating by Spring 2024.
+Our aim is that the X183 could be operating by spring 2024.
 This is dependent on the outcome of this consultation, and further feasibility and commercial terms.